Financing Available! We have financing options available for your next project. Learn more →

 A properly planned Concrete Footer Rutledge TN protects your foundation by matching design to soil, load, and frost-depth realities.
 Correct installation and timely repair reduce long-term risk and help protect your home’s value.

-If you want certainty, schedule an on-site evaluation or quote with Anchored Construction & Restoration.
-For installation help, repairs, or a site visit in Knoxville and East Tennessee, call (865) 316-6933 or email Info@anchoredconstructiontn.com today.
+If you want confidence in the next step, schedule an on-site evaluation or quote with Anchored Construction & Restoration.
+For installation help, repairs, or an on-site visit in Knoxville and East Tennessee, call (865) 316-6933 or email Info@anchoredconstructiontn.com today.

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.